STVermeulen/wily/README.md

 # wily

-The purpose of this project is to create an app to make shopping lists.
+The purpose of this project is to create an app to make shopping lists using recipes.